Jacks or Better Video Poker

 - You have four cards to a Straight

-Here, retain the high pair as it could give you a higher chance of winning
+Here, keep the high pair as it could give you a higher chance of winning

 - You have three cards to a Royal Flush